KavaStrophe/WoW-Character-Generator/README.md

  - Interface: In progress

- - Randomized faction names: Pending
+ - Randomized faction names: In Progress

  - Automated portrait research: Pending
  - - Is it even possible to have a good one?